Wartime Magazine Issue 28

 A surprise attack on HMAS Australia caused horrific injuries.

-And they didn’t live happily ever after Jane Peek
+- And they didn’t live happily ever after by Jane Peek.

 Violet Glover and the execution of her prisoner-of-war husband.